wehlutyk/thesis/content/4-discussion.md

 ]
 Such regularities behave as interactive norms that the subjects can either follow, thus sustaining the interaction in its existing format, or not follow, thus breaking down the interaction but possibly creating a higher level of regularity that can evolve into a new norm.

-@cuffari_participatory_2015 generalise and recursively expand this kind of emergence of a higher-order interactive norms.
+@cuffari_participatory_2015 generalise and recursively expand this kind of emergence of a higher-order interactive norm.
 The level we just described corresponds to the emergence of what they call *co-defined social acts*.
 Co-defined social acts are like salutations, or acts of giving and receiving: they cannot be completed by one person alone.